patrickdeyoreo/c-data_structures/hash_tables/trash_table/README.md

 The hash table included here uses chaining to resolve collisions.
 The chains themselves are singly-linked lists, however using self-balancing BSTs would yield `O(log(k))` retrieval and may therefore be preferrable if space is not a limiting factor.
 The keys are hashed using the `djb2` algorithm, chosen for its simplicity, as this is merely a proof-of-concept.
 Lastly, the BST is implemented as a red-black tree.
-Ann AVL tree would also be a fine choice.
+An AVL tree would be a fine choice as well.

 ### Compilation

-To compile the files in this directory using `gcc`, run:
+To compile the sample program in this directory using `gcc`, run:

 `gcc -Wall -Werror -Wextra -pedantic *.c -o `_`name-of-executable`_

+### Testing

+Run `test.sh` to compile the sample program and invoke the resulting executable across a range of input.

 ### To-Do